tingold/pgdog/docs/docs/index.md

 # pgDog

 [pgDog](https://github.com/levkk/pgdog) is a PostgreSQL query router, pooler, proxy and load balancer written in Rust.
 Spiritual successor to
-[pgcat](https://github.com/levkk/pgcat), pgDog comes with many similar features, better performance, and introduces new features like plugins.
+[pgcat](https://github.com/levkk/pgcat), pgDog comes with a lot of similar features, better performance, and introduces new features like plugins.

+PostgreSQL deployments of any size can be proxied by pgDog, ranging from a single database to hundreds of primaries and replicas in a sharded configuration.

 ## Getting started